RobinMeneust/SchrodingerGraph/README.md

 ## Execution

 Use `make run` to execute it and generate the graph<br>
-You can also directly run the executable in the bin folder and/or launch the script gnuplotDraw.bash to get the graph
+You can also directly run the executable in the bin folder to get the data files and/or launch the script gnuplotDraw.bash to get the graph from those files

 ## Miscellaneous